cubiclesoft/server-instant-start/README.md

 [![Deploy to DO](https://mp-assets1.sfo2.digitaloceanspaces.com/deploy-to-do/do-btn-blue.svg)](https://cloud.digitalocean.com/droplets/new?size=s-1vcpu-1gb&distro=ubuntu&options=ipv6)

 (Read the Alternate VPS Setup section below for using Instant Start with other VPS providers.)

+Using the latest Ubuntu x64 Long-Term Support (LTS) release is recommended.

 Under "Select additional options" check the checkbox that says "User data".
 Copy and paste the following script into the box that appears and modify it as you see fit: